 - Verification – Upon receipt of an application in the portal, the CAE Principal Investigator (Dr. Krishna Sampigethaya) will review it for completeness and to ensure that the applicant meets the minimum requirements for the program.
 Applications not meeting the minimum requirements will automatically receive a final ranking of “Not Recommended” for the CySP.

 - Ranking – After the application deadline, the Principal Investigator and the CAE faculty/staff will objectively rate the applicants as “Not Recommended”, “Recommended”, or “Highly Recommended” based on the selection criteria, described in the next section.

 - Note: This ranking is carried out in accordance with the CySP requirements for “Academic Sufficiency” and “Knowledge and Ability” determination procedures listed in the CySP Attachment C.

-- The final applicant list, including the applicants’ respective rankings, will then be sent to the Department of Defense, which will then select the scholarship recipients.
+- The final applicant list, including the applicants’ respective rankings, will then be sent to the Department of Defense, which will select the scholarship recipients.

 The criteria used to classify and rank applicants are:

 - Cumulative and major undergraduate or graduate GPA